 There are no real statistics as to how many applications are made for a divorce in Thailand based on insanity.
 Insanity is defined by Thai law and by those acts governing divorce in Thailand.
-You would require expert legal assistance when using such far reaching grounds for divorce in Thailand.
+You would require expert legal assistance when using such far-reaching grounds for divorce in Thailand.
 Insanity does not only affect your divorce in Thailand but also the rights and privileges of the person being said to be insane.
 In terms of Section 1516 which defines the grounds for divorce, Point 7 covers the aspect of applying for a divorce in Thailand based on one spouse being insane for 3 continuous years and who is incurable.

 Section 1519: Divorce in Thailand: Insanity

-This section stipulates that if an insane persons condition gives rise to grounds for a divorce in Thailand based on insanity, the person who is entitled to raise this as the reason for his/her divorce in Thailand also has to apply to court to declare the person incapacitated under Section 28 which thereby places the person in question under guardianship.
+This section stipulates that if an insane person condition gives rise to grounds for a divorce in Thailand based on insanity, the person who is entitled to raise this as the reason for his/her divorce in Thailand also has to apply to court to declare the person incapacitated under Section 28 which thereby places the person in question under guardianship.